 Dog adoption and cat adoption saves lives.
 Adopt a dog or adopt a cat and you'll have a friend for life!
 Contact us, or contact another local humane society, animal shelter or SPCA.

-Our mission is to rescue, re-home, or otherwise save as many dogs and puppies from euthanasia at the municipal shelter and in the parish of East Baton Rouge.
+Our mission is to rescue, re-home, or otherwise save as many dogs and puppies from euthanasia as possible at the municipal shelter and in the parish of East Baton Rouge.

 Since starting in 2010, FOTA has found forever homes for almost 2000 animals from the EBR Parish shelter and PASS Program.

 Positive Alternatives to Shelter Surrender (PASS) is a Friends of the Animals program.
 We work with the public in East Baton Rouge Parish to determine and implement the best solution for them to keep pets from entering the shelter.
 The program was created to fill in that gap by helping the public find resources to help them keep their pets or pets they have found out of the shelter.
 PASS offers resources such as pointing people to low cost medical options; help with behavioral resources; advocating on their behalf; lost and found resources or re-homing their pet with ad placement.
 PASS does not have a facility to house the pet during the re-homing process, nor does PASS have fosters, therefore owners or finders must be able to foster the pet through the re-homing process.